DigitalPublishingToolkit/Money-Lab-Reader/docs/1_3-Heidenreichs.md

 object, with its needs and desires and its own interests.
-This does not only refer to human beings, but also to all kinds of objects, even to objects in the sense of programmable objects, like events or communications.

-For each object included in a transaction, there should be an optimization function.
+This does not only refer to human beings, but also to all kinds of objects, even to objects in the sense of programmable objects, like events or communications.For each object included in a transaction, there should be an optimization function.
 A car wants to be driven.
 A house wants to be inhabited.
 A beer wants to be drunk.
 The bottle may even command a car to be taken to a place most suitable for that purpose getting emptied.
 A world of this type, in which objects communicate with each other, is not out of reach.

-Purpose-driven intelligent and communicating objects may resolve one of the big obstacles of a data driven economy.
+Purpose-driven, intelligent and communicating objects may resolve one of the big obstacles of a data driven economy.
 Once an object knows what it is made for, it is possible to operate an economy without relying on a data-rich memory system.
 In this model, each thing or agent would know